anand-devx/posture-guard/README.md

-# PostureGuard AI - Real-time Posture Detection System
+# Posture Guard - Real-time Posture Detection System

 A modern web application that uses AI-powered pose detection to analyze and provide feedback on posture during squats and desk sitting.
 Built with React, Node.js, and MediaPipe.